ShrayMishra/Implement-Arrowsmith/README.md

 # Implement Arrowsmith
-Arrowsmith is a project developed by Dr.Vetle Torvik and Dr.Neil Smalheiser, which is a two node search designed to assist biomedical researchers in assessing scientific hypothesis.It allows user to identify meaningful links between two articles in PubMed even when the aricles share no common theme or authors.
+Arrowsmith is a project developed by Dr.Vetle Torvik and Dr.Neil Smalheiser, which is a two node search designed to assist biomedical researchers in assessing scientific hypothesis.It allows user to identify meaningful links between two articles in PubMed even when the articles don't share any common theme or author.

 I have tried to implement their research in R to attain highest accuracy using a dataset created by using arrowsmith.